nandosola/trantor-pdf-converter/README.md

 ## Usage

+1. Make sure you have at least Open/Oracle JDK 1.7.0_15
 1. Clone the project.
 1. The dependency named `image-filters` is fetched froum our local Nexus repository.
 If you don't have a local Maven repo, please download them to a known directory and change the dependency scope to `system`.